author/arg/README.md

 ### single('flag1', 'flag2', ...)

 By default, a flag can be passed in multiple times providing multiple values for the same flag.
 This method can be used to retrieve only one value (the last one specified).

 Automatically executes `recognize` for any flags specified amongst the defaults.

+### setOptions('flag', 'optionA', 'optionB')

+A list/enumeration of values will be enforced _if_ the flag is set.
+If a flag contains a value not present in the list, a violation will be recognized.

+Automatically executes `recognize` for any flags specified amongst the defaults.